duduMiyake/duduMiyake/README.md

 Software developer and student
 -------------------------

 Welcome to my GitHub repository!
 I'm Eduardo, a Computer Science student currently pursuing my degree.
 I'm passionate about crafting creative software, with a special interest in front-end development, while also building solid back-end systems.
+Recently, I’ve also started exploring AI programming, adding another exciting dimension to my work.

 * 🌍  I'm based in Ceara, Brazil
 * 🤝  I'm open to collaborating on interesting and fun projects